mit-han-lab/data-efficient-gans/README.md

 **[NOTE]** Our DiffAugment-biggan repo is coming!

 This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and Tensorflow.
-It can be used to significantly improve data efficiency of GANs training.
+It can be used to significantly improve the data efficiency for GAN training.
 We have provided the training code of DiffAugment-StyleGAN2 (Tensorflow).

 ![few_shot-comparison](imgs/few_shot-comparison.jpg)

 *Few-shot generation without pre-training.
-With DiffAugment, our model can generate high-fidelity images using only 100 Obama portraits (top) from our collected 100-shot datasets, 160 cats (middle) or 389 dogs (bottom) from the AnimalFace dataset at 256×256 resolution.*
+With DiffAugment, our model can generate high-fidelity images using only 100 Obama portraits, grumpy cats, or pandas from our collected 100-shot datasets, 160 cats or 389 dogs from the AnimalFace dataset at 256×256 resolution.*

 ![cifar10-results](imgs/cifar10-results.jpg)